 In 2009, I made the best decision of my life.
-Before I go into the details of that, I want to give you a bit of background.
+Before I go into the details, I want to give you a bit of background.
 I’m not, by nature, a very transactional person.
-I tend to lead with my heart, value genuine connections and lean towards a bit of impulsivity.
+I tend to lead with my heart, value genuine connections, and lean toward impulsivity.

 Until my early thirties, I was the only person affected by my decisions.
 This next decision would need a more thoughtful approach and serious consideration.
 If I chose to embark on this next journey, I had to do some soul-searching.
 I couldn’t let down those whose future strength and success depended on my ability to commit forever.